revetteai/whatwinetopairwith/about.md

 layout: base.njk
 ---

-# About What To Eat With
+# About What Wine to Pair With

-Welcome to **What To Eat With** — your daily guide to perfect food pairings.
+Welcome to **What Wine to Pair With** — your daily guide to perfect wine pairings.

-Whether you're wondering what to serve with salmon, chili, or cinnamon rolls, we use AI to bring you simple, tasty ideas based on real cooking knowledge and reader trends.
+Whether you’re searching for the right wine for salmon, steak, or spicy dishes, we use AI to bring you smart, delicious pairing ideas based on expert knowledge and trending favorites.

 This site is 100% automated and updated daily.
-It was created by a fellow food lover to help busy people make better meals with less guesswork.
+It was created by a wine lover to help busy people choose the perfect bottle with less guesswork.

-Have a food you want us to cover?
-[Send it here.](https://tally.so/r/wakOD9)
+Have a dish or occasion you want us to cover?
+[Send it here.](https://tally.so/r/3qg0J7)

-Thanks for stopping by!
+Thanks for visiting!